-Our principal sources of liquidity as of April 3, 2010 consisted of \$420.5 million in cash, cash equivalents and short-term investments.
-Our short-term investments consist primarily of U.S. government agency bonds and discount notes, corporate bonds, municipal bonds, U.S. Treasury bills, commercial paper, international government bonds, variable-rate demand notes and auction-rate securities purchased through UBS ("UBS auction-rate securities").
+Our principal sources of liquidity as of October 2, 2010 consisted of \$346.0 million in cash, cash equivalents and short-term investments.
+Our cash equivalents and short-term investments consist primarily of corporate bonds, U.S. Treasury bills, money market funds, variable-rate demand notes, U.S. government agency bonds and discount notes, municipal bonds, international government bonds, certificates of deposit and commercial paper.

-Our long-term investments consist of non-UBS auction-rate securities.
+Our long-term investments consist of auction-rate securities.
 Early in fiscal 2008, auctions for many of our auction-rate securities failed because sell orders exceeded buy orders.
-As of April 3, 2010, we held \$50.6 million par value auction-rate securities, all of which have experienced failed auctions.
+As of October 2, 2010, we held \$19.9 million par value auction-rate securities, all of which have experienced failed auctions.
 The securities had previously been valued using quoted prices in active markets.
 When the auctions began to fail, quoted prices for the securities were no longer observable.
 As such, we changed our fair value measurement methodology for all auction-rate securities from quoted prices in active markets to a cash flow model.
 The assumptions used in preparing the discounted cash flow model include estimates for interest rates, amount of cash flows, expected holding periods of the securities and a discount to reflect our inability to liquidate the securities.

-The underlying assets of our auction-rate securities consisted of student loans and municipal bonds, of which \$46.6 million were guaranteed by the U.S. government and the remaining \$4.0 million were privately insured.
-As of April 3, 2010, \$39.6 million of the auction-rate securities had credit ratings of AAA, \$2.0 million had credit ratings of AA, \$2.0 million had credit ratings of A and \$7.0 million had a credit rating of BBB.
-These securities had contractual maturity dates ranging from 2025 to 2046 and were yielding 0.42% to 3.28% per year at April 3, 2010.
+The underlying assets of our auction-rate securities consisted of student loans and municipal bonds, of which \$17.9 million were guaranteed by the U.S. government and the remaining \$2.0 million were privately insured.
+As of October 2, 2010, \$17.9 million of the auction-rate securities had credit ratings of AAA and \$2.0 million had credit ratings of A. These securities had contractual maturity dates ranging from 2029 to 2046 and were yielding 0.5% to 3.3% per year at October 2, 2010.
 We are receiving the underlying cash flows on all of our auction-rate securities.
 The principal amounts associated with failed auctions are not expected to be accessible until a successful auction occurs, the issuer redeems the security, a buyer is found outside of the auction process or the underlying securities mature.
 We are unable to predict if these funds will become available before their maturity dates.
+We do not expect to need access to the capital represented by any of our auction-rate securities prior to their maturities.
+We do not intend to sell, and we believe that it is not more likely than not that we will be required to sell, our auction-rate securities before their anticipated recovery in market value or final settlement at the underlying par value.